MABelanger/jslib-html5-camera-photo/README.md

   componentDidMount () {
     // We need to instantiate CameraPhoto inside componentDidMount because we
-    // need the refs.video to get the videoElement. this.cameraPhoto = new CameraPhoto(this.refs.video);
+    // need the refs.video to get the videoElement so the component has to be
+    // mounted.
+    this.cameraPhoto = new CameraPhoto(this.refs.video);
   }